CompCogNeuro/sims/ch7/priming/README.md

 > **Question 7.7:** Report the IsA results for each of the 3 data points, corresponding to TrainAltAB, TrainB, and TrainA (hover the mouse over the points to get the numbers, or click the `Table` button to see a table of the numbers).

-You can optionally explore turning the `Lrate` parameter down to .01 or even lower (we are applying the parameters every trial so you don't need to do `Init` to get the parameter to take effect).
-You should see that although the number of items that flip is reduced, even relatively low lrates can produce flips.
+You can optionally explore turning the `Lrate` parameter down to .01 or even lower.
+(We are applying the parameters every trial so you don't need to do `Init` to get the parameter to take effect.)
+You should see that although the number of items that flip is reduced, even relatively low `Lrate`s can produce flips.

 # Activation-Based Priming